 The motor is activated by pedalling as you would do on a regular bicycle.

-Controller is like the ‘brain’ of your e-bike that connects all the aspect of the bicycle.
-Display is like the ‘window’ to your e-bike that lets you adjust the motor settings and check the electronics.
+The controller is like the ‘brain’ of your e-bike that connects all the aspect of the bicycle.
+The display is the ‘window’ to your e-bike that lets you adjust the motor settings and check the electronics.